 As my noble friend Lady Wyld has said, however, the responsibility for improving equality of opportunity lies not exclusively with the universities.
 It is with the schools, the teachers, the families and the students themselves to believe in—and create—the change that they would like to see.
 In the higher education landscape of modern Britain, it truly is the case that if you can dream it, you can achieve it.
 It is this we must encourage, just as my teachers did for me many years ago.

 My Lords, I too thank the noble Baroness, Lady Deech, for securing such a timely debate, as this week there was welcome coverage on university admissions from black and minority ethnic backgrounds.

 As a working-class alumni of Emmanuel College, to hear Cambridge University accept that it needs help from parents and schools prompted me to speak.
-I agree wholeheartedly with the Universities Minister, when he said:
+I agreed wholeheartedly with the Universities Minister, when he said:

 “Years ago we were having the same debate about Oxford and Cambridge as we are today, and that is very disappointing”.

-I thought that after 12 years after beginning work with black and minority ethnic communities we would have come further, and I believe that speaking out is one of the useful tools we all have.
+I thought that 12 years after beginning work with black and minority ethnic communities we would have come further, and I believe that speaking out is one of the useful tools we all have.

-As the noble Lord, Lord Rees, stated, only 58 first- year students of black British heritage were admitted to my old university in September of last year—2.2%—whereas 7% of the total UK university first-year undergraduates are from black British backgrounds.
+As the noble Lord, Lord Rees, stated, only 58 first- year students of black British heritage were admitted to my old university in September last year—2.2%—whereas 7% of the total UK university first-year undergraduates are from black British backgrounds.
 This is despite black and minority ethnic students being overrepresented as a percentage of higher education figures.
 In 2016-17, 33% of first-year, UK-domiciled students were from black and minority ethnic backgrounds, whereas according to the 2011 census figures for 15 year- olds only 18% were black and minority ethnic students.

 Of Cambridge colleges,